IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 The process described updates only MUD controllers and the processes that manufacturers use to manage the location of their MUD files.

-A manufacturer which has not managed their MUD files in the the way described here can deploy new directories of per-product MUD files, and then can update the existing MUD files in place to point to the new URLs using the MUD-URL attribute.
+A manufacturer which has not managed their MUD files in the way described here can deploy new directories of per-product MUD files, and then can update the existing MUD files in place to point to the new URLs using the MUD-URL attribute.

 There is therefore no significant flag day: MUD controllers may implement the new policy without significant concern about backwards compatibility.